 By now, we all know that the epidemic started in China.
 We also know that the Chinese government supressed all information regarding the true seriousness of this new illness.
 Back in January, despite the fact that the epidemic had already spread throughout China, they allowed the Chinese people to freely travel for the Chinese New Year, both within China and abroad.

 I fell ill in March 2020.
 At that time, the UK Conservative government propagated the heard immunity concept.
-Without any scientific evidence to support that line of thought and especially after they had already seen the catastrophic events in China, they still did nothing.
-It makes you think that they actually wanted many people to get infected, while they had complete disregard for people that would die.
+Without any scientific evidence to support that line of thought and especially after they had already seen catastrophic events in China, they did nothing.
+It makes you think that they actually wanted people to get infected, while they had complete disregard for people that would die.
 For them, it was an acceptable collateral damage in order to save big corporations and the banking industry.
-But, that’s the Tory party in the UK, they don’t care about ordinary people like me and you, they never really cared.
+But that’s the Tory party in the UK, they don’t care about ordinary people like me and you, they never really cared.

 I wrote about my illness in the post “How I Survived the Coronavirus Infection”.
 You should read it, to see what happened to me and what may happen to you while you wait to be infected.
 Make no mistake, sooner or later almost everyone will get infected.
 It’s just a matter of time.

 Having successfully battled the virus, I decided to go to Belgrade.
 One reason for my travel to Serbia was because I needed to do some dental work.
 The second more important reason was because I knew that the situation with the coronavirus in the UK would remain persistently bad.
 You can’t beat the virus with an incompetent government as it is in the UK at the moment.